batamar/aws-ses-verification/README.md

 2. yarn install
 3. node index.js

-It will created a template named ```Verification```.
+It will create a template named ```Verification```.
 And it will try to use this template to send verification email